lapsumchan/MVMR-cML-SuSiE/README.md

 [1,] 9.224909e-07
 [2,] 2.501911e-05
 ```
-For more detailed usage of the MVMR-cML `R` package `
+For more detailed usage of the MVMR-cML `R` package, please refer to the Github page of [`MVMR-cML`](https://github.com/ZhaotongL/MVMR-cML).
 ### References

 [1] Borges, Maria Carolina, et al. "Role of circulating polyunsaturated fatty acids on cardiovascular diseases risk: analysis using Mendelian randomization and fatty acid genetic association data from over 114,000 UK Biobank participants."
 BMC medicine 20.1 (2022): 1-14.